 WP Activity Log tracks two types of failed logins, giving you a clear picture of what is happening.

-- Event ID 1003 tracks attempts to login in with a username that does not exist on your WordPress website
+- Event ID 1003 tracks attempts to login in with a username that does not exist on your WordPress site

 In the screenshot, you’ll notice the log keeps track of the following: